Tamarack, California

-Tamarack, formerly known as Camp Tamarack, is an unincorporated community in Calaveras County, California in the United States.
+Tamarack, formerly known as Camp Tamarack, is an unincorporated community in Calaveras County, California, United States.
 It was founded in the 1920s.
 A nearby weather station, located across the Alpine County line, has been the site of several United States meteorological records.

 Tamarack is located at an elevation of 6,913 feet, on the west slope of the Sierra Nevada near Bear Valley and south of South Lake Tahoe.

 Climate

 The Tamarack weather station was located at an elevation of 8,060 feet ("upon the Summit" according to the first observer) and operated by PG&E employees from 1903 to 1948; its exact location is uncertain, but it is believed to have been located between Lower Blue Lake and Tamarack Lake, approximately 11 mile southeast of Kirkwood Ski Resort.
 Here, the greatest snow depth ever recorded was measured at the Tamarack station: in January 1911, 390 inch of snow fell, leading to a snow depth in March of 451 inch.
 Tamarack also holds the record for greatest seasonal snowfall in California: during the winter of 1906−1907, it received 883 or 884 inch of snow.

 Tamarack has a subarctic climate (Köppen climate classification Dsc) with mild to warm summers coupled with chilly nights and moderately cold winter days with frigid nights and extremely heavy annual snowfall averaging 443.7 inch.